urubu/GettingAndCleaningData-CourseProject/ReadMe.md

 *Run at your own risk!*

 ## Description of raw data and its source
-The raw data are derived from accelerometer gyroscope sensor signals from a Samsung Galaxy S smartphone.
+The raw data are derived from accelerometer and gyroscope sensor signals from a Samsung Galaxy S smartphone.
 The data for this project was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip